Nanny Work Agreement

 EMPLOYER NOTICE TO TERMINATE EMPLOYEE

-Should the Employer wish to terminate the Employee for any reason not listed in Section 8, the Employer shall give the Employee a minimum of two weeks notice.
+Should the Employer wish to terminate the Employee for any reason not listed in Section 8, the Employer shall give the Employee a minimum of two-week notice.
 Should the Employee find other employment after the notice of termination from the Employer, the Employee shall be required to:

 - Notify the Employer of the new employment.